The Top 10 Accelerated JD Programs (2026)

 Cal Poly & UC Hastings Law

-- Requirements:
+Requirements:

-- ≥ 3.3 GPA
+- Minimum GPA: ≥ 3.3 cumulative

-- Deadline: Fall of junior year
+Deadline: Fall semester of junior year

 School of Law – University of Oregon

-- Requirements:
+Requirements:

-- ≥ 3.5 cumulative GPA
+- Minimum GPA: ≥ 3.5 cumulative

 College of Law – University of Cincinnati

-- Eligible: Undergraduate students at…
+Eligible: Undergraduate students at:

-- Mount St. Joseph
+- Mount St. Joseph University

 - Thomas More University

-- Requirements:
+Requirements:

-- Deadline: Junior year
+Deadline: Junior year (standard JD admissions cycle)

 School of Law – Gonzaga University

-- Eligible: Undergraduate students at…
+Eligible: Undergraduate students at:

 - Gonzaga University (College of Arts & Sciences majors)